PresageLabs/PrediBench/predibench-frontend-react/src/content/about.md

 ### Market behaviour

-Also, news can suddenly change the price of some markets, like the news of [Zohran Mahmadi winning the Democratic primary](https://x.com/GlobeEyeNews/status/1937760643261825210) elicited a 40% change of the rate for his election over less than one hour.
+News can suddenly change the price of some markets, like the news of [Zohran Mahmadi winning the Democratic primary](https://x.com/GlobeEyeNews/status/1937760643261825210) elicited a 40% change of the rate for his election over less than one hour.

-{caption="On June 25, 2025, the market for Zohran mahmadi becoming Mayor of NYC jumped up - but it took one hour." path="sudden_price_change/nyc_election_mahmadi.json"}
+{caption="On June 25, 2025, the market for Zohran mahmadi becoming Mayor of NYC jumped up - but the transition took one full hour." path="sudden_price_change/nyc_election_mahmadi.json"}

 Since news can have such a strong effe